Great Ocean Road wildlife tour

 Australia’s most exciting coastline is full of wildlife.
 Luxurious, fully-inclusive 3 day small group journey (max 8 people.)

 Let yourself be driven along a hidden river as it opens up into a wonderland of lakes and wetlands, home to egrets and eagles, lizards and lorikeets.
 View the plains from the top of an extinct volcano.

-With 20 years of experience in this region, only Echidna Walkabout can show you the highlights and the hidden secrets of this magnificent area.
+With 20 years of experience in this region, Echidna Walkabout’s top wildlife guides can show you the highlights and the hidden secrets of this magnificent Great Ocean Road area.